quicwg/base-drafts/draft-ietf-quic-transport.md

 packet sent by the client is subject to the same restrictions as the first Initial packet.
 A client MUST use the same cryptographic handshake message it included in this packet.
 A server MAY treat a packet that contains a different cryptographic handshake message as a connection error or discard it.
+Note that including a Token field might reduce the available space for the cryptographic handshake message, which might result in the client needing to send multiple Initial packets.

 A client MAY attempt 0-RTT after receiving a Retry packet by sending 0-RTT packets to the connection ID provided by the server.
 A client MUST NOT change